mdsreq-fga-unb/2023.1-FamilyMusicSystem/docs/visao-produto-projeto/visao-produto.md

 ## Tecnologias Utilizadas

 - Angular - Desenvolvimento do Frontend
-- Boostrap - Desenvolvimento do Frontend
+- Bootstrap - Desenvolvimento do Frontend
 - Javascript - Desenvolvimento do Frontend
 - Node - Desenvolvimento do Backend
 - Strapi - Desenvolvimento do Backend